hipe/tmx/upload-bot-doc/309-rabbitmq.md

 ## objective & scope

-we might or might not end up using rabbitmq EDIT but these were our notes from when we thought we were going to.
+we might or might not end up using rabbitmq #edit [#309.B] but these were our notes from when we thought we were going to.